 Now that you are aware of your DeFi investment choices you need to know where you can buy DeFi tokens.

 Various centralized exchanges (CEXes) offer easy onboarding from fiat (i.e. paying by bank cards) and straightforward interfaces that make it easy to sell and buy DeFi cryptocurrencies.
 Some of the most popular exchanges with lots DeFi tokens are:

 However, many newer DeFi tokens are often only available through decentralized exchanges (DEXes).
-To buy tokens on these exchanges you should have a non-custodial crypto wallet with some cryptocurrency.
+To buy tokens on these exchanges you should have a Zerion Wallet or any other non-custodial crypto wallet.
 The largest DEXes are:

 Prices often vary across different decentralized exchanges.
 Zerion's trading aggregation can help you find the best price by automatically scanning all DEXes to make sure you buy DeFi tokens at the best price.
 After connecting your wallet, just select the asset you want to pay with and the token you want to buy — and Zerion will find the best DEX.

 How to invest in DeFi: a step-by-step guide